Weight-Sharing Regularization: ALGORITHMS FOR

 All of the algorithms in this section expect $w$ to have been sorted and assigned to $x$ as a pre-processing step.
-Sorting has time-complexity $O(d \log d)$ on a sequential machine.
+Sorting has time complexity $O(d \log d)$ on a sequential machine.
 In the context of parallel algorithms, we assume access to a Parallel Random Access Machine (PRAM) with $p$ processors and $O(d)$ memory.
-The parallel time-complexity of sorting is $O(\frac{d \log d}{p} + \log d)$~\citep{ajtai1983an, cole1988parallel}.
+The parallel time complexity of sorting is $O(\frac{d \log d}{p} + \log d)$~\citep{ajtai1983an, cole1988parallel}.
 The performance of sorting puts a ceiling on the performance that we can expect from algorithms for $\prox_\R$.